Clonmacnoise

 The End of the Monastery

-Early in the 12th century, Anglo-Normans erected a royal castle at Clonmacnoise, establishing their claim to the area and curtailing the rights of the local inhabitants and those in the monastery.
-It was the beginning of the end.
-While remaining a place of pilgrimage and enjoying occasional brief resurgences in its fortunes, it never again was the important centre it had once been.
+Early in the 12th century, the Anglo-Norman de Burgo family erected a royal castle at Clonmacnoise, establishing their claim to the area and curtailing the rights of the local inhabitants and those in the monastery.

 By the mid 17th century Clonmacnoise had passed from Catholic hands into Church of Ireland ownership.
 Most of the buildings were unused and it had become again a quiet remote location.